JustusWest/JustusWest.github.io/_pages/cv.md

     - CampusGANDR: Managed a team of seven undergraduates in the development of a React Native app, for use in an NIH R01 funded grant.
   - Supervisor: Dr. Joseph LaBrie

-- Summer 2019: Summer Pportunities for Advanced Research
+- Summer 2019: Summer Opportunities for Advanced Research

   - Loyola Marymount University
   - Duties included: A personal research project utilizing Reinforcement Learning agents in the Iterated Prisoner's Dilemma